OpenCDSS/cdss-website-opencdss/README.md

 ## Release Notes ##

-The following release notes indicate the update history for documentation, with GitHub repository issue indicated, if applicable (links to issues via README.md are not cleanly supported by GitHub so use the repository issues page to find).
+The following are major updates for the documentation.
+See the GitHub issues for details.

+* 2019-04-27 - Update to use opencdss.state.co.us.
-* 2018-07-31 - update to current status with more guidance for participants
+* 2018-07-31 - Update to current status with more guidance for participants.
-* 2018-03-12 - initial version
+* 2018-03-12 - Initial version.